godderis/Paleoclim-CNRS.github.io/_tools/IPSL_config.md

 ### Coupled Model

-Once you have the 1 year-length [LMDZOR](#lmdzor) simulation you can know run a coupled simulation.
+Once you have the 1 year-length [LMDZOR](#lmdzor) simulation you can now run a coupled simulation.
 But before being able to launch it you will need to create restart files for the OASIS coupler.

 #### Create file for OASIS